Mathematics, B.S.

 1

-MATH 470 is to be taken in place of one of the sections of MATH 370, 2 credits of which are required for the Math major.
+MATH 470 is to be taken in place of one of the credits of MATH 405, 2 credits of which are required for the Math major.

 2